Online Operator Design in Evolutionary Optimization for Flexible Job Shop Scheduling via Large Language Models: LLM4EO

-In initialization, a structured prompt is designed to activate prior knowledge of the LLM, enabling the generation of the high-quality initial operator population.
-This initial prompt includes a task description, expected output, code template, and special hints.
+\paragraph{Knowledge-transfer-based Operator Design.} A structured initial prompt $\mathcal{R}$ is designed to activate prior knowledge of LLMs, enabling the generation of the high-quality initial operator population $P_{op}$, which is denoted as:

-1) Task description: First, we need to describe the target problem and requirements, such as \enquote{For the flexible job shop scheduling problem aiming to minimize makespan (total completion time), design an algorithm to compute priority values for jobs requiring sequence adjustments and operations needing machine reassignment.}
+where $p_{op}$ is the operator population size and $o_n = DesignByLLM(\mathcal{R})$ represents operator $o_n$ generated by the LLM under the prompt $\mathcal{R}$ that includes a task description, expected output, prior knowledge and code template.

-2) Prior knowledge: To enhance the quality of initial operators, we inform the LLM that effective classical heuristics can be used as references, such as the Shortest Processing Time (SPT) rule.
-In addition, the brief descriptions of the genetic features defined in Table \ref{table1} help the LLM use its prior knowledge of the problem to generate gene selection heuristics.
+\begin{itemize} \item Task description: First, the target problem and requirements are described, such as \enquote{For the flexible job shop scheduling problem aiming to minimize makespan, \textit{design an operator to calculate the adjustment priority for jobs and operations}.} \end{itemize}

-3) Expected output: To avoid long and noisy responses, the LLM must summarize the thought of the algorithm in one sentence within \{\} and output a structured Python function using the given template.
+\begin{itemize} \item Expected output: The output incorporates the thought $\mathcal{I}$ and the function $\mathcal{F}$ of the operator $o$.
+To avoid long and noisy responses, the LLM must summarize the thought $\mathcal{I}$ in one sentence within \{\} and give a structured Python function $\mathcal{F}$ using the given code template: \end{itemize}

-4) Code template: The name, input and output of the code block are defined, with detailed explanations of the meaning and type of each parameter, to ensure the accuracy of results generated by the LLM.
-It is worth noting that the input parameters are derived from the genetic features and the two output lists are the priorities of all jobs and the priorities of all operations.
+\begin{itemize} \item Prior knowledge: To improve the quality of initial operators, LLM can refer to classical heuristics $h_c$, such as the Shortest Processing Time (SPT) rule.
+Moreover, brief descriptions of the task $\mathcal{T}$ and the genetic features $\mathcal{N}$ guide the LLM to get a novel thought $\mathcal{I}$: \end{itemize}

-The executable function generated by the LLM takes the proposed genetic features as input and outputs priority values as gene selection probabilities at the job and operation levels.
-The function is tested for validity, and if the code contains errors, a new heuristic is generated.
-In addition, the probabilities are normalized using the cumulative distribution function of the normal distribution, ensuring all values fall within the range [0, 1].
+\begin{itemize} \item Code template: The name, input and output of code block are defined, with detailed explanations of meaning and type of each parameter.
+Given thought $\mathcal{I}$ and code template $\mathcal{D}$, function $\mathcal{F}$ comprises two components: job priority calculation $\mathcal{F}_{x}$ and operation priority calculation $\mathcal{F}_{y}$.
+Given genetic features $\mathcal{N}$, $\mathcal{F}$ outputs probabilities that are normalized by the cumulative normal distribution function to ensure values in the interval [0, 1]: \end{itemize}